adonix-org/cloud-spark/README.md

 ### Custom

 Create custom middleware by implementing the [Middleware](https://github.com/adonix-org/cloud-spark/blob/main/src/interfaces/middleware.ts) interface and its single _handle_ method, then register it with your worker.
-Within your middlware, you can inspect requests and modify responses or short-circuit procesing entirely.
+Within your middleware, you can inspect requests and modify responses or short-circuit processing entirely.

 Here is a simple example: